raccog/asOS/docs/dependency_chain.md

 ## Executables and Libraries

-An executable describes a binary file (currently in the ELF format) that will be loaded either by the OS or a part of the bootloader.
+An executable describes a binary file that will be loaded either by the OS or a part of the bootloader.

 Common libraries describe object archive files that have not been linked yet.
 These libraries are to be statically included in executables that depend on them.